Join our mailing list to stay informed!

 Laying the Foundations

 While it is entirely possible to borrow money again after a bankruptcy, you shouldn’t be expecting to get a mortgage 6 weeks after your discharge date.
-Rebuilding your credit score to a point where you would be considered a low-risk client will take time and effort.
-The best way to start rebuilding your credit score after a bankruptcy discharge is by starting small.
+Rebuilding your credit score to a point where lenders see you as a low-risk borrower will take time, consistent effort, and careful financial planning.

 Be Responsible

 It is unrealistic to think a person can get through life in Australia without needing to borrow money for something, whether it be a car, a home, medical costs, or a holiday.
 However, now that you are on the other side of bankruptcy, you should understand the importance of living within your means.
-Improving your credit file after a period of bankruptcy is great, but just because you can borrow money again doesn’t mean you should rush out and get a loan.
-If you are looking at borrowing money, make sure you can afford the repayments over the period of the loan.
+Improving your credit file after a period of bankruptcy is great, but just because you can borrow money again doesn’t mean you should rush into a loan.
+Instead, carefully evaluate whether the loan is necessary and ensure you can comfortably afford the repayments over its term.

-Each bank uses a different formula to determine how much money they will lend you, and sometimes the amount they offer is very generous.
-Do your own calculations to determine how much you should borrow compared to how much you can afford.
+Each bank uses a different formula to determine how much money they will lend you, and sometimes the amount they offer can be overly generous.
+Using a loan repayment calculator and a budgeting calculator, do your own calculations to determine how much you should borrow compared to how much you can afford.

 Is-Your-Business-In-Financial-Distress